 To add on a derivative spouse, please submit a copy of your marriage certificate and your spouse’s birth certificate.
 If the petitioner recently naturalized, please also submit a copy of the petitioner’s naturalization certificate.

-If you need to add a child, please submit a copy of your child’s birth certificate with an English translation.
+If you need to add a child, please submit a copy of your child’s birth certificate.

 How do I report a death?